 The phrase “follow the money” is one that applies to sex traffickers.
-They must be getting paid by someone otherwise there’s no incentive.
+Someone is paying them otherwise there’s no incentive.
 Who is behind traffickers?
 Is it corporations, mafia, drug cartels, independent pimps?

 Organized crime is definitely involved.
 The links between drug dealers and human traffickers are growing at a rapid rate.
 Drug traffickers are realizing that while a drug that can only be sold once, a person can be sold over and over again.
 It makes human trafficking much more lucrative.
 Gangs and independent pimps are also very much at the center of this.